pandoc-jp/pandoc-doc-ja/users-guide.rst

       To produce a custom ``reference.odt``, first get a copy of the default ``reference.odt``:
-      ``pandoc --print-default-data-file reference.odt > custom-reference.odt``.
+      ``pandoc -o custom-reference.odt --print-default-data-file reference.odt``.
       Then open ``custom-reference.odt`` in LibreOffice, modify the styles as you wish, and save the file.

    PowerPoint
-      Any template included with a recent install of Microsoft PowerPoint (either with ``.pptx`` or ``.potx`` extension) should work, as will most templates derived from these.
+      Templates included with Microsoft PowerPoint 2013 (either with ``.pptx`` or ``.potx`` extension) are known to work, as are most templates derived from these.

-      The specific requirement is that the template should contain the following four layouts as its first four layouts:
+      The specific requirement is that the template should begin with the following first four layouts:

       1. Title Slide
       2. Title and Content